Written by Michael Kelley, Guest Contributor

 It’s also universally applicable to life because, in a real sense, life is trouble.

 We don’t look forward to trouble; some of us spend nights awake thinking about what trouble might be just over the horizon.
 We prepare ourselves against trouble and mostly seek to get through it as quickly as possible.
-In light of all those things, why might this trouble in life, whatever its source or degree, actually be good news?

 The night before His crucifixion, Jesus was brutally honest with His disciples.
 Yes, He wanted to comfort them, but He would not extend His comfort at the expense of the truth.
 So He told them clearly: